Intensive Outpatient Program for Mental Health and Drug Abuse Adolescent Treatment Program

 These issues, if not addressed, interfere with academic success, impact family and social relationships and at times result in inpatient hospitalizations.

-Our IOP program consists of 8 to 12 weeks of intensive treatment in the evening hours (Tuesday, Wednesday, and Friday from 6pm-9pm and Saturdays from 9:30am to 12:30pm), followed by weekly Aftercare program (Wednesday 6pm-9pm).
+Our Joint Commission accredited IOP program consists of 8 to 12 weeks of intensive treatment in the evening hours (Tuesday, Wednesday, and Thursday from 6pm-9pm and Saturdays from 9:30am to 12:30pm), followed by weekly Aftercare program (Wednesday 6pm-9pm).
 The treatment team coordinates services with teens’ individual therapists, psychiatrist, and school staff members to ensure that teens are receiving the best care and are improving their functioning in all life’s domains.
 Parents are welcome to attend weekly parent and multifamily groups to receive support and psychoeducation on how best to help their teen and improve family relationships.